arunravi287/ISLR/README.md

 ### ISLR in Python

-This page contains all the pyhton code I wrote when I started to learn Machine Learning from *"An Introduction to Statistical Learning" by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.* The tech stack used in the project is as follows:
+This page contains all the pyhton code I wrote when I started to learn Machine Learning from *"An Introduction to Statistical Learning" by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.*
- - numpy
- - pandas
- - matplotlib
- - seaborn
- - scikit-learn
- - statsmodels

 |    Index   |      |                   |
 |:----------:|------|-------------------|